Identifying Healthy vs. Cancerous Moles

-Summertime in Michigan is all about being outside and enjoying the sun.
-However, it is very important to protect your skin.
+There are so many reasons to get outside and enjoy the great outdoors.
+However, it is important to block harmful UV rays.
 This is the number one way to prevent skin cancer.
-I suggest starting every day – no matter the season – with a face lotion that includes SPF.
-Additionally, if you are going to spend any time in the sun, make sure to apply sunscreen regularly!
+I suggest starting every day with a face lotion that includes SPF.
+You should be doing this every day - no matter the time of year or what the weather is like.
+Additionally, make sure to apply a good, high SPF sunscreen regularly when you are in the sun!
 Some tips for selecting and applying sunscreen are:

 - Broad spectrum and 30+ SPF: When choosing a sunscreen, select one that is “broad spectrum.”
 This means it protects against both UVA and UVB rays.
 Additionally, make sure your sunscreen is at least 30 SPF for proper strength.

 - Water resistant: Sunscreen is not waterproof!
 Choose one that is water resistant to help keep you as safe as possible when sweating or swimming.

 - Apply early and often: Put on your first coat of sunscreen at least 20-30 minutes before you go in the sun.
 This allows it to absorb into your skin.
 Reapply every two hours, more often if you are working up a sweat or in the water.

 - Apply a thick coat: Applying only a thin layer of a sunscreen can reduce the effectiveness by as much as 50 percent.